Storia-AI/image-eval/README.md

 image_eval -m fid -g /path/to/generated/images -r /path/to/real/images
 ```

-For some metrics you may need to specify additional arguments.
+Some metrics may need you to specify additional arguments.
 For example, if you want to use the `aesthetic_predictor` or `human_preference_score` metrics, you would invoke:
 ```
 image_eval -m aesthetic_predictor -p /path/to/image_to_prompt.json -g /path/to/generated/images --model-dir /path/to/folder/with/models
 ```